Castlehouse Construction Ltd | Crabtree House | Deanhurst Park | Gelderd Road | Leeds | LS27 7LG

 Castlehouse is currently on site fitting out the Lidl store, closely followed by Iceland, with both stores earmarked to open their doors to the public this autumn.

-The northern part of the site, including five Grade II listed Victorian former prison blocks, forms part of the second phase of the development which is well underway by a local contractor and involves external restoration and extensive internal redevelopment of four of the five buildings.
+The northern part, five Grade II listed former prison blocks, forms part of the second phase of the development.
 The final building, the tenement block, will be converted at a later stage.

 The former main cell block and the female wing will house the 7,000 sq ft Centre for Digital Innovation (C4DI) Northallerton, a new community of tech specialists, building on the Hull-based C4DI digital hub’s success.

 Richard Lumley, Chairman of Castlehouse Construction “We are delighted to hand over Phase 1 of this exciting regeneration development in spite of a challenging backdrop.
-We are extremely proud of the team who worked diligently to deliver a key part of the scheme, providing the Hambleton and wider community with some great retail names as part of the development’s strategic vision.”
+Extremely proud of the team who worked diligently to deliver a key part of the scheme.
+Providing the Hambleton and wider community with some great retail names as part of the development’s strategic vision.”

-“This handover marks the first step in Hambleton’s ambitious plans to regenerate the former prison site – having Lidl and Iceland opening up before Christmas will be a huge economic boost for Northallerton’s High Street and contribute to our vision to make our market town’s vibrant.
+“This handover marks the first step in Hambleton’s ambitious plans to regenerate the former prison site.
+Having Lidl and Iceland opening up before Christmas will be a huge economic boost for Northallerton’s High Street.
+As well as contribute to our vision to make our market town’s vibrant.

-“In 2021 we will see C4Di open in one of the listed buildings on the site and that will bring in businesses to the town.
+“In 2021 we will see C4Di open in one of the listed buildings on the site.
+Bringing businesses to the town.
 It is a very exciting time for Northallerton and Hambleton district.”
-Leader of Hambleton District Council, Councillor Mark Robson
+Leader of Hambleton District Council, Councilor Mark Robson

-Jonathan Stubbs, Wykeland Development Director and a CNDCL Board member, said: “The completion of construction on phase one of Treadmills is a major milestone in the delivery of this exciting regeneration project and we’re now looking forward to the opening of the Lidl and Iceland stores.
+Jonathan Stubbs, Wykeland Development Director and a CNDCL Board member, said; “The completion of construction on phase one is a major milestone for this exciting regeneration project.
+We’re now looking forward to the opening of the Lidl and Iceland stores.

-“This is one of many developments we are moving forward across the region to deliver new investment and jobs that are vital to the post-Covid economic recovery.”
+“This is one of many developments we are moving forward across the region.
+Delivering new investment and jobs that are vital to the post-Covid economic recovery.”